Middle Fork Feather River Guided Fly Fishing Trips with Baiocchi’s Troutfitters

 About Fly Fishing The Middle Fork Feather River

-The Middle Fork Feather River is California’s first adopted Wild & Scenic River and a jewel in the Northern Sierra.
-The river is managed by the United States Forest Service and there are three distinct zones, the Recreational, the Scenic, and the Wild.
-The river is owned by the people of the United States and there is no private water from the headwaters down to Lake Oroville.
+The Middle Fork Feather River is California’s first adopted Wild & Scenic River and a jewel of Plumas County and the Northern Sierra.
+The river is managed by the United States Forest Service and there are three separate zones, the Recreational, the Scenic, and the Wild.
+The river is owned by the people of the United States and there is no private water from the headwaters down to Lake Oroville as mandated by the Wild & Scenic Rivers act of congress in 1967.
 Early season fly fishing offers streamer tactics and your best shot at the larger trout in the watershed.
 Nymphing gets the job done and is the most productive fly fishing technique, but the last hours of light in late spring and early summer brings trout to the surface for profuse caddis and mayfly hatches, and some incredible dry fly fishing.
 The fall season is another highlight on the Middle Fork Feather River, hoppers and blue wing olive mayfly spinner falls entice the wild trout to the surface to fatten up for the long winter months.

 The Middle Fork Feather River offers unbound beauty, good fishing, and more often than not, complete solitude.
 There are numerous access areas in the recreational zone from the town of Clio down to Nelson Creek.
 Further downstream the Middle Fork Feather River enters the canyon and access here is very limited.